Jelena Janković: 2017: Recovery, continued struggles with form and worst ranking since 2003

-Seeded sixth at the Jiangxi International Open, Janković was defeated in the second round by Chinese qualifier Lu Jingjing.
+Seeded sixth at the Jiangxi International Open, she was defeated in the second round by Chinese qualifier Lu Jingjing.

 In Washington, Janković retired in the third set of her first-round encounter with fifth seed Océane Dodin due to back pain.
-At the US Open, Janković lost in the first round to thirteenth seed Petra Kvitová.
+At the US Open, she lost in the first round to 13th seed Petra Kvitová.

 Janković underwent back surgery in October; she has not played another tournament since then.
 She ended the year ranked 153, her worst ranking since January 2003.

 2018–2019: Uncertainty looms

 Due to her back surgery in October 2017, Janković missed the entire 2018 and 2019 seasons.
 She also underwent eye surgery in May 2018, further delaying any comeback plans.
 For the first time since 2001, she was unranked in the WTA singles rankings.

 2022: Retirement

-Janković did not participate in any WTA tournaments prior to the suspension of the tour due to the COVID-19 pandemic.
-Janković announced on Instagram that she would participate in an exhibition tournament in Belgrade, partnering with Novak Djokovic in a mixed doubles match.
+Janković did not participate in any WTA Tour tournaments prior to the suspension of the tour due to the COVID-19 pandemic.
+She announced on Instagram that she would participate in an exhibition tournament in Belgrade, partnering with Novak Djokovic in a mixed doubles match.
 This was her first tennis match since September 2017.
-After the match, Janković admitted that she still was uncertain about a possible comeback on the professional tour.
-Janković eventually announced her retirement in July 2022, saying she has accepted that her body no longer allows her to play professional tennis and that she would make her health and her child, a priority.
+After the match, she admitted that she still was uncertain about a possible comeback on the pro tour.
+Janković eventually announced her retirement in July 2022, saying she has accepted that her body no longer allows her to play professional tennis and that she would make her health and her child a priority.